 The most common cause of constipation in dogs is a blockage of the digestive tract by an object that is not easily digested, like a bone, for example.
-This can also be caused by swallowing grass, dirt, cloth, rocks, garbage, or even fur from too much self grooming.
+This can also happen when dogs swallow grass, dirt, cloth, rocks, garbage, or even fur from too much self grooming.

 Another common cause of constipation, especially in middle-aged and older dogs, is not drinking enough water.
-When your dog is dehydrated, the colon,which draws water from the waste passing through it, can overcompensate, resulting in harder feces that is more difficult to pass.
+When your dog is dehydrated, the colon,which draws water from the waste passing through it, can overcompensate, resulting in harder feces that’s more difficult to pass.